 When the NAZIs and Soviets invaded Poland they interned the Polish Army as POWs.
 We are not entirely sure what happened to the Polish police (Policja).
 We know that the police were among the individuals (intelectuals, college professors, government officials, and others) targeted for arrest and execution in the

+The Soviets also made no effoet to provide air cover, even though by this stage of the War, the Red AirForce had gained air suoeriority over the Luftwaffe which had been basically destroyed by the Western Allies.
+Nor did Stalin w cooperate with pleas from the Western Allies for landing rights to facilitate air drops.
 The Americans and British offered to drop supplies.
-Warsaw was at the extreme outer range of Allied aircraft to make return flights.
+Warsaw was, however, at the extreme outer range of Allied aircraft to make return flights.
 Soviet controlled airfield were needed to make return flights.
 Stalin refused permission for the flights to use needed Soviet air bases to refuel for the return trip.
 The controversy over Poland had been a difficult issue between the Western Allies and the Soviets.
 Churchill and Roosevelt did not push the issue hard.
 American, British, and South African planes did attemp some drops.
 About 200 tons of supplies (weapons, medicine and food) (August 4-September 18).
 Not all of this reached the AK.
 Some fell into German hands.
 The flights came from Brindisi, Italy.
 The distance to Warsa and back was over 1,600 miles.
 In the later stage of the uprisung (after mid-September), Russian bi-planes dropped about 50 tons of supplies, but the low-level drops without parchutes destroyed the most of the material dropped.

 Fighting in the Old Town was fierce.
 The Germans finally secured the upperhand (September).
 The AK units were by then isolated and surrounded.
 The Germans used both air attacks and heavy artillery to reduce pockets of resistance.